robrich/kubernetes-hands-on-workshop/07-Deployment/start/README.md

 1. Copy the `pod.yaml` file, and rename it `deployment.yaml`.

+   **Pro tip:** Don't copy and paste the files, rather re-type them to get more experience with this content.

 2. Open `deployment.yaml` in a text editor.

 3. At the very top, add a bunch of blank space above `apiVersion: v1`.